About the profile areas

 Niddrie is an established residential area, with commercial areas along Keilor Road.

-Major features of the area include Niddrie Shopping Centre (Keilor Road), P A Kirchner Reserve and several schools.
+Major features of the area include Niddrie Shopping Precinct, P A Kirchner Reserve and several schools.